AdobeDocs/experience-manager-core-components.en/help/email/components/text.md

 ![Paragraph format icon](/help/assets/text-paragraph.png)

 Used to apply paragraph formatting to the selected text or to text inserted after the cursor.
-Selecting this options opens a dropdown from which the paragraph format is selected.
+Selecting this option opens a dropdown from which the paragraph format is selected.

 ![Paragraph format example](/help/assets/text-paragraph-example.png)